suhaotian/xior/README.md

 // a actual request made and cached due to force update configured http.get('/users', { enableCache: true, defaultCache: cacheA, forceUpdate: true });
 ```

+### Persist cache data

+How to persist cache data to the filesystem to prevent loss after a server restart?

+For more details, refer to this GitHub issue: [GitHub issue 33](https://github.com/suhaotian/xior/issues/33)

 ### Upload and download progress plugin